Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Hello Sdl JavaEE/index.md

 ![Main Screen](assets/manticore1.png)

+!!!
+NOTE
+Manticore needs to access you machine's IP address to be able to start a websocket connection with your cloud app.
+If you are hosting the cloud app on your local machine, you may need to do extra setup to make your machine publicly accessible.
+The other solution is to setup Core and HMI on your machine instead of using Manticore so Core can access your local IP address.
+!!!

 #### Sdl Core and Generic HMI
 If you are using Sdl Core and Generic HMI, you will have to add a policy table entry as the following one to the existing entries: